Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 |Enable | Enable or disable the plugin's control of the station.|
 |Threshold (required) | Schedules will be suppressed so long as the last available sensor reading is above this value (0 - 100%).|
 |Stale reading (optional) | To protect against broken sensors the plugin will only interpret sensor reading younger than the  configured number of minutes.|

+If a required attribute is not set the plugin will quietly skip the station.

 ### Increase moisture